Earl Lovelace

-Earl Wilbert Lovelace (born 13 July 1935) is a Trinidadian novelist, journalist, playwright, and short story writer.
+Earl Wilbert Lovelace (born 13 July 1935) is a Trinidad and Tobago novelist, journalist, playwright, and short story writer.
 He is particularly recognized for his descriptive, dramatic fiction on Trinidadian culture: "Using Trinidadian dialect patterns and standard English, he probes the paradoxes often inherent in social change as well as the clash between rural and urban cultures."
 As Bernardine Evaristo notes, "Lovelace is unusual among celebrated Caribbean writers in that he has always lived in Trinidad.
 Most writers leave to find support for their literary endeavours elsewhere and this, arguably, shapes the literature, especially after long periods of exile.
 But Lovelace's fiction is deeply embedded in Trinidadian society and is written from the perspective of one whose ties to his homeland have never been broken."

-Lovelace's first novel, While Gods Are Falling, published in 1965, won the Trinidad and Tobago Independence literary competition sponsored by British Petroleum, and he is the author of five subsequent well received novels, including the Commonwealth Writers' Prize-winning Salt (1996) and, most recently, Is Just a Movie, winner of the 2012 OCM Bocas Prize for Caribbean Literature.
+Lovelace's first novel, While Gods Are Falling, published in 1965, won the Trinidad and Tobago Independence literary competition sponsored by BP, and he is the author of five subsequent well-received novels, including the Commonwealth Writers' Prize-winning Salt (1996) and, more recently, Is Just a Movie, winner of the 2012 OCM Bocas Prize for Caribbean Literature.
 He has also written drama, essays, short stories and children's books.
 The artist Che Lovelace is his son.

 Biography

-Born in Toco, Trinidad and Tobago, Earl Lovelace was sent to live with his grandparents in Tobago at a very young age, but rejoined his family in Toco when he was 11 years old.
+Born in Toco, Trinidad and Tobago, Earl Lovelace was sent to live with his grandparents in Tobago at a very young age but rejoined his family in Toco when he was 11 years old.
 His family later moved to Belmont, Port-of-Spain, Trinidad, and then Morvant.
 Lovelace attended Scarborough Methodist Primary School, Scarborough, Tobago (1940–47), Nelson Street Boys' R.C., Port of Spain (1948), and Ideal High School, Port of Spain (1948–53, where he sat the Cambridge School Certificate).

-He worked at the Trinidad Guardian as a proofreader from 1953 to 1954,and then for the Department of Forestry (1954–56) and the Ministry of Agriculture (1956–66).
+He worked at the Trinidad Guardian as a proofreader from 1953 to 1954, and then for the Department of Forestry (1954–56) and the Ministry of Agriculture (1956–66).
 He began writing while stationed in the village of Valencia, in north-eastern Trinidad, as a forest ranger.
 He also had a posting as Agricultural Officer in Rio Claro in the south-east of the island.
 As Kenneth Ramchand has noted, "In the rural context [Lovelace] attended stick fights, wakes, village festivals and dances.
 He played cricket and football, and gambled in the rum shop with the villagers.
 He joined up to take part in the Best Village Competitions.
 He was living among ordinary people as one of them, and as an artist observing."

 In 1962 his first novel, While Gods Are Falling, won the Trinidad and Tobago Independence literary competition sponsored by BP, after which he spent two years in Tobago, marrying in April 1964.
 While Gods Are Falling would be published in Britain by Collins in 1965.

 From 1966 to 1967, Lovelace studied at Howard University, Washington, DC, and in 1974 he received an MA in English from Johns Hopkins University, Baltimore, Maryland, where he was also Visiting Novelist.